ahmed14420/HR_Data_Analysis.xlsx/README.md

 # 📊 HR Data Analysis Using Excel

 ## 🧾 Overview

-This project analyzes Human Resources data to identify key factors affecting employee attrition.
+This project analyzes Human Resources data to uncover key insights about employee salaries, performance, attrition, and workforce distribution.
 The analysis is conducted using Excel, with results presented in an interactive dashboard to support data-driven decision-making.

-> **Note:** The dataset and dashboard are in Arabic, demonstrating the ability to work with non-English data.
+*Note:* The dataset and dashboard are in Arabic, demonstrating the ability to work with multilingual data.

 ---

 ## 🛠 Tools & Skills

 - Microsoft Excel
 - Pivot Tables
 - Data Cleaning
 - Data Visualization (Dashboard Design)
+- Data Analysis

 ---

 ## 📊 Analysis Process

-- Data cleaning and handling missing values
+- Data cleaning and preprocessing
-- Exploratory analysis of employee attributes (age, salary, years at company, etc.)
+- Exploratory Data Analysis (EDA)
-- Using Pivot Tables to uncover patterns and trends
+- Using Pivot Tables to identify patterns
-- Building an interactive dashboard for clear visual insights
+- Building an interactive dashboard

 ---

 ## 🔍 Key Insights

-- Employees working overtime have an attrition rate approximately **30% higher** than others
-- Lower salaries are strongly associated with higher attrition, representing approximately **60% of resignations**
-- Employees who haven’t received a promotion in the last **3 years** show a **25% higher attrition rate**
+- 💰 IT department has the highest average salary (~13.2K), reflecting high demand for technical roles
-- The **25–35 age group** has the highest attrition rate
+- 🚪 IT also has the highest attrition rate, indicating potential burnout or strong external opportunities
-- Certain departments experience significantly higher turnover than others
+- ⏱️ Management and IT show the highest overtime hours, which may impact employee satisfaction
+- 📈 Performance ratings are consistent across roles, with a slight edge for analysts
+- 🚻 Gender distribution is balanced across departments, indicating diversity
+- 🎓 Training and promotion rates are evenly distributed, reflecting fair HR practices

 ---